sorgelig/SAMCoupe_MIST/README.md

 All formats are currently supported only as **read-only**.
 Other formats like **SAD** can be converted to one of supported format by [SAMdisk](http://simonowen.com/samdisk/) utility.

+Core provides autostart for newly inserted disk into drive 1.
+Autostart works only on startup screen with stripes.

 ### Keyboard:
 Most PC keys are mapped to the same SAM Coupe keys.
 **F1-F10** mapped to **F1-F0**, thus reduced keyboards like Logitech K400r can be used. **Alt** is mapped to **Symbol shift**. **Left Shift** is mapped to **Shift**, **Right Shift** doesn't map to SAM Coupe key but used as modifier for unfitted keys to represent original SAM Coupe keys.
 For example RShift + 6...0 prodice keys as written on PC keyboards.
 Suitable for other close to RShift PC keys. **RShift+Ctrl** switches to layout more suitable for ZX (where cursor keys are mapped to CAPS 5-8) although most SAM Coupe ZX emulators already provide good mapping and thus usually you don't need to switch layout.